 Things like pitches, executive summaries and professional plans typically come into play once you reach step 7 (funding).
-No lending institution, VC, angel network, or CrowdFunder will take a brand seriously without a solid plan in place.
+No lending institution, angel network, or CrowdFunder will take a brand seriously without a solid plan in place.

 Take Action: Check out our 100% free Business Planning Guide designed to get you from A-to-Z as pleasantly as possible.
 Plus, we provide access to tons of other great tools along the way.

 The next step is to form your business with the state.
 This secures your brand name and protects your personal assets (house, car, etc) at the same time.